 Due to his innovations in the field of jazz and latin music he has been profiled in several books on the history of Latin Jazz such as “El Diccionario de Latin Jazz” by Nat Chediak , “The Great Jazz Guitarists” by Scott Yanow, “The Jazz Guitar: Its Evolution, Players and Personalities Since 1900” by Maurice J. Summerfield and “Jews in Jazz” by Mike Gerber.
 In his book “Caliente: A History of Latin Jazz” author Luc Delanoy concludes, “With musicians like Richie Zellon, the future of Latin Jazz is in good hands.”

-In addition to being a graduate of Berklee College of Music, Zellon’s education includes private studies with Charles Banacos, Red Rodney, Pat Martino and Edgar Valcarcel (Peru).
-He is currently active as a music educator and has held teaching positions as professor of jazz guitar at Florida International University (Miami) the University of South Florida (Tampa) The Music Workshop (Orlando) and Miami Jazz Guitar.
-He has offered clinics on jazz and Latin American music at various prestigious schools such as the New England Conservatory, Berklee College of Music, Jacksonville University and the University of South Florida.
+In addition to being a graduate of Berklee College of Music, Zellon’s education includes private studies with Charles Banacos, Red Rodney, Pat Martino, Jack Wilkins and Edgar Valcarcel.
+He is currently active as a music educator and has held teaching positions as professor of jazz guitar at Florida International University (Miami) and the University of South Florida (Tampa).
+He has offered clinics on jazz and Latin American music at various prestigious schools such as the New England Conservatory, Berklee College of Music, Jacksonville University and various music schools throughout Latin America.

-For almost a decade, he has written a column on South American jazz for Jazz Inside magazine (formerly Jazz Improv).
+For almost a decade, he wrote a column on South American jazz for Jazz Inside magazine (formerly Jazz Improv).
 His ongoing research on the music of various Latin American cultures and their fusion with contemporary music has been a sought after topic by musicians at clinics and workshops.